s u s t a i n a b i l i t y

 a c r y l i c

-As of the start of 2019, we are trying to steer our clients away from acrylic invitations.
+As of the start of 2019, we are reducing our offering of acrylic items.
 Aside from striving to reduce our consumption of plastics, another reason for this decision is that acrylic is not be easily recycled through the domestic recycling process.
-We hate the potential of invites ending up in landfill.
+We hate the potential of invites or menus ending up in landfill.

 We encourage you to consider a beautiful paper stock as an alternative to acrylic which are much less harmful to our planet.